 FiberSafe Microscope eye safety

-The Fibersafe Microscope improves the state of the art of eye safety by adding optical filters in the red and near infra-red regions.
+The Fibersafe Microscope improves the state of the art of eye safety by adding optical filters in both the red and near infra-red regions.

 Three major improvements